Transfer Credit Policy

-- A 30-credit hour residency is required of all B.F.A. and B.A. candidates, normally the last 30 credits.
+- A 30-credit hour residency is required of all BFA. and BA candidates (typically the

 Course and Transcript Evaluation Process

-- Official prior college transcripts of transfer students are evaluated by the KCAD Senior Admissions Counselor in consultation with faculty of the program to which the student has been accepted.
+- Official prior college transcripts of transfer students are evaluated by the KCAD Coordinator of Academic Advising in consultation with faculty of the program to which the student has been accepted.

 - Courses/credits transferred into KCAD are then applied to the Program Plan for the academic year of record.
 The Program Plan outlines the course requirements for a particular program of study**.
 Students may transfer into KCAD with more credits than are required for a program of study.

 **Kendall College of Art and Design of Ferris State University (KCAD) reserves the right to make curriculum changes without notice.